Spiritual Gifts Series

 29.1 Lay Aside.
-Paul emphasized that he taught the Ephesians that they lay aside (“ἀποθέσθαι”) their former manner of life which is being corrupted in accordance with the lusts of deceit (Ephesians 4:21-22, page 1831).
+Paul emphasized that he taught the Ephesians that they lay aside (“ἀποθέσθαι”) their former manner of life which is being corrupted in accordance with the lusts of deceit (Ephesians 4:21-22).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching the truth in Jesus that every believer must obey the command to lay aside the former manner of life.

 The Teaching Ministry of Rooted and

 30.1 Firmly Rooted.
 Paul explained to the Colossians that believers must walk worthy of the Lord Jesus after their conversion (Colossians 2:6).
 Part of that worthy walk includes being firmly rooted (“ἐρριζωμένοι “) in Christ.
 A believer with The Spiritual Gift of Teaching may have a ministry of helping believers walk worthy of the Lord Jesus by being firmly rooted in Christ.

 30.2 Established in Your Faith.
 Paul taught that all believers must be discipled, and established in their faith (“βεβαιούμενοι τῇ πίστει“).
 Paul linked basic teaching with being firmly rooted and established in the Christian faith.
 Without sound teaching, the believer will not mature and grow in Christ.
 A believer with The Spiritual Gift of Teaching may have a ministry of helping believers become established in their faith.